Who guides the Kayak trips & Carry's out our SUP Lessons?

 PLEASE NOTE WE DO NOT ALLOW UNDER 16's IN SINGLE KAYAKS

-Our SUP Instructors are all BSUPA qualified as well as having Fowey Harbour Commission licenses to operate commercially on the River Fowey, coupled with first aid certificates and an ALLA license allowing them to carry out sessions for under 16's without the need for parental supervision on the water.
+Our SUP Instructors are all BSUPA qualified as well as having Fowey Harbour Commission licenses to operate commercially on the River Fowey, coupled with first aid certificates and an AALA license allowing them to carry out sessions for under 16's without the need for parental supervision on the water.

 Where are you?